@Jeroen van Craaikamp De thread die je had gemaakt inclusief de reactie van @Francis was ineens verdwenen.

 Requirements: Theory Exam, Practical Exam, LAPL Medical Certificate, BvL, S-BvL, RPA-L, ROC, Printed & approved Operations manual (to be carried at al times), (Other requirements???).

-Distance to objects/roads: 50m.
+Distance to objects/roads:

 Other notes:

-Exemption possible for: Minimal distance objects/roads, Exemption for flying in CTR-Zones, 120+ max height.
+Minimal distance objects/roads, Exemption for flying in CTR-Zones, 120+ max height.

 Current Requirements/Rules for ROC-L:

-Max height: 50m.
+Max height:

 Max distance to operator: 100m.